 Where a structural component or item falls into these groups can identify the difficulty our SERVPRO team might have with preserving affected materials or drying water damage in Northampton homes.
 Classifying each of the damaged items and structural elements in your home into one of these categories can direct responding technicians to the areas of most pressing importance and which materials do not need immediate action to protect.

 These are the materials and items that require the most urgent attention.
 Porous materials have a high permeance rating, which means that they can readily absorb water and allow it to change their composition, deteriorate the material, or allow for hazardous growths like mold and fungus.

 As the name suggests, these items absorb little to no moisture at all.
-When these materials do absorb any amount of moisture, it can take much longer to remove it entirely than with porous materials.
+When these materials absorb any amount of moisture, it can take much longer to remove it entirely than porous materials.
 The project manager scoping the job can determine the necessary drying approaches.

 Multiple levels of permeance and porosity indicate more significant challenges in drying when absorption occurs.
 Our SERVPRO of Hampshire County team is ready to overcome these obstacles with extractors, air movers, and specialty drying equipment that can reduce vapor barriers and make drying more efficient.
 Give us a call whenever you need us at (413) 324-1300.